 We reach across the world to India to talk with app founder, Able Joseph about Heel the World - an app for women who want to "join the tribe of fabulous women who support, inspire, and empower."
 Then, STAY TUNED

 for the "Tribe Stories" of veteran, women's rights activist, and good man, Steve Cifelli.

 Elise Mitchell, CEO of Mitchell Communications, brings us insights from her book, "Leading Through the Turn" about the living while leading and how to support one another along the journey.
 Then, STAY TUNED for "Tribe Tips" from Dress for Success on how sharing our most simple gifts can make the biggest difference and how to tribe it forward every day.

-In this episode Dr. Margaret Rutherford comes in the studio to talk about the psychology behind a woman’s path to self-love and acceptance.
-We also hear some great Tribe Stories, including one from Rita Coburn Whack on her filming of the Maya Angelou documentary.
+Dr. Margaret Rutherford joins us to talk about the psychology behind a woman’s path to self-acceptance and how she is bringing her own life and learning to listeners everywhere with her podcast, Self-Work.
+Then, STAY TUNED for "Tribe Stories" from the Bentonville Film Festival, including one from Rita Coburn Whack on her filming of the Maya Angelou documentary.

 Taryn Brumfitt is the founder of the Body Image Movement.
 We talk about her film, "Embrace" and how body-loathing and body-loving inspired her to empower women around the world to love the skin that they're in.
 Then, STAY TUNED for "Tribe Tips" from Restore Humanity founder, Sarah Fennel, on their mission to "Support Other Women.
 Period." by providing maxi pads to young women in Kenya.